-Peer-to-Peer Networks Client/Server Networks Easy to set up.
-More difficult to set up.
-Less expensive to install.
-More expensive to install.
-Can be implemented on a wide A variety of operating systems can range of operating systems. be supported on the client More time consuming to maintain the software being used (as computers must be computers, but the server needs to run an operating system that supports networking. managed individually).
-Less time consuming to maintain Very low levels of security supported or none at all.
-These can be very cumbersome to the software being used (as most of the maintenance is managed from the server) set up, depending on the operating system being used.
-High levels of security are supported, all of which are controlled from the server.
-Such measures prevent the Ideal for networks with less than 10 computers. deletion of essential system files or the changing of settings.
-Does not require a server.
-No limit to the number of Demands a moderate level of skill to administer the network. computers that can be supported by the network.
-8. Juli Requires a server running a server operating system Demands that the network administrator has a high level South Vall of IT skills with a good working knowledge of a server operating system.
+- be supported on the client computers, but the server needs to run an operating system that supports networking. - Less time consuming to maintain the software being used (as most of the maintenance is managed from the server) - High levels of security are supported, all of which are controlled from the server.
+Such measures prevent the deletion of essential system files or the changing of settings. - No limit to the number of computers that can be supported by the network. - Requires a server running a server operating system - Demands that the network administrator has a high level of IT skills with a good working knowledge of a server operating system.